-Although there are other large flies, the house fly can be identified by:
+Although there are other large flies, the common housefly can be identified by a few distinguishing features:

 - They have broad, dark stripes down the mid-section of their bodies.